slackapi/java-slack-sdk/docs/guides/supported-web-frameworks.md

 ### Run the App

 That’s all set!
-It’s time to run the app in its the dev mode.
+It’s time to run the app in its the development mode.

 ```bash
 ./mvnw quarkus:dev